matt8707/hass-config/README.md

 * Time and date with greeting based on time of day.
 * Lights and switches that are on, using natural language.
-* Temperature with emojis based on weather conditions.
+* Temperature with emoji based on weather conditions.
 * Important calendar information.
 * Other conditional alerts